elmiringos/asi-chain/docs/index.md

     details: Understand YAML configuration files and their parameters
     link: /yaml-configuration/

-  - icon: 🔍
-    title: Explorer
-    details: Learn about the blockchain explorer and how to interpret its data
-    link: /explorer/

   - icon: 🌐
     title: Network Access
     details: Explorer address and RPC endpoints for network interaction